 Rhododendrons should be planted where some sun is available to encourage bud formation and compact growth.
-Shelter rhododendrons from strong winds which dessicate the foliage, and provide shade during the hottest part of the day.
+Shelter rhododendrons from strong winds which dry out the foliage, and provide shade during the hottest part of the day.
 Rhododendrons must be protected from the winter sun.
 Build a tent of burlap around your rhododendrons and fill the tent with leaves or straw.
-The leaf or straw mulch can also serve to shelter rodents from winter's frigid temperatures so mouse bait should be placed around the rhododendrons to protect your plants from the animal's tiny teeth!

 Azaleas should be planted in a sunny location but not in a location that is too dry because like rhododendrons, they enjoy lots of moisture.

 Remove azaleas and rhododendrons from the plastic pot before planting.
 Acidic soil is required for rhododendrons and azaleas.
 At least half of the planting mix should consist of peat moss to help provide the acid condition.
 Dig a large hole and fill it with half topsoil and half peat moss.
 Water your plants well after planting and mulch with bark chips.

 Rhododendrons and azaleas do not like to dry out, therefore, your soil must be consistently moist but never soggy.

 Rhododendrons and azaleas benefit from an application of acid fertilizers in the spring such as CIL Rhododendron, Azalea and Camillia Food 4-12-8.
 Do not over feed and do not fertilize after June 30.